MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 ### Environment configuration for self hosted
 1. Open the `environment.selfhosted.ts` configuration file (located in `\src\environments`) for modification.
-2. Change the `apiEndpoint` variable to point to the URL from the `Endpoint` field in the newly created **Dynamics 365 Web Application**.
+2. Change the value of the `apiEndpoint` variable to the following endpoint: `{web-application-endpoint}/EvtMgmt/api/v1.0/` where `{web-application-endpoint}` needs to be replaced with value from the `Endpoint` field in the newly created **Dynamics 365 Web Application**.
 3. Make sure that the `useRestStack` variable is set to true.
 4. Change the `emApplicationtoken` variable to point to the URL from the `Token` field in the newly created **Dynamics 365 Web Application**.
 5. If you want to use the [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) you need to modify the `aadB2CConfig`.
 You can find detailed instructions on how to do so in section [Configure Azure Active Directory](#configuration-for-azure-active-directory).